 Water, plumbing and bathroom fittings

 Repair category 1

 Notes No significant defects evident.

-Seals around bath and shower areas are frequently troublesome.
-Failure to seals can result in dampness and decay within hidden areas of the property.
+Seals around sanitary fittings will require to be regularly monitored.
+Failure to seals can result in dampness/decay within hidden areas of the property.

-Heating and hot water

-Repair category 1

-Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
-The radiators are of an older style and some deterioration/corrosion is noted.
-In addition, there is a disused TRV/pipework within the kitchen.
-Boilers and central heating systems should be tested and serviced by a Gas Safe registered engineer on an annual basis to ensure their safe and efficient operation.
-The central heating boiler is located in a position that some heating engineers may be reluctant to service or maintain.
-Health and Safety guidance
+Heating and hot water Repair category 1 Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
+It is assumed that the central heating system has been properly installed and maintained to meet with all relevant regulations, particularly in respect of flue and ventilation requirements.
+Boilers and central heating systems should be tested and serviced by an Oftec oil registered engineer on an annual basis to ensure their safe and efficient operation.